-It is important to contact IRS and make arrangements to pay the tax due voluntarily.
-If you do not take some action to pay your tax bill or contact the IRS to make arrangements to settle the account, the IRS may take enforced collection actions to secure payment.
+It's important to contact IRS and make arrangements to pay the tax due voluntarily.
+If you do not take some action to pay your tax bill or contact the IRS to make arrangements to settle the account, the IRS may take collection actions to secure payment, which can include:

 By filing a Notice of Federal Tax Lien, the government establishes its interest in your property as a creditor.
 The lien is a claim against your property, including property that you acquire after a lien is filed.
 The lien is required by law to establish priority as a creditor in competition with other creditors in certain situations, such as bankruptcy proceedings or sales of real estate.
-Once a lien is filed, it may appear on your credit report and it may harm your credit rating.
-Therefore, it is important that you work to resolve your tax liability as quickly as possible, before lien filing becomes necessary.
+Once a lien is filed, it may appear on your credit report and harm your credit rating.
 Once a lien is filed, the IRS generally cannot issue a "Certificate of Release of Federal Tax Lien" until the taxes, penalties, interest, and recording fees are paid in full.

-A Notice of Levy is another method the IRS may use to collect taxes that are not paid voluntarily.
-This means that the IRS can, by legal authority, confiscate (take) and sell property to satisfy a tax debt.
+A Notice of Levy is another collection method in which the IRS can, by legal authority, confiscate (take) and sell property to satisfy a tax debt.
 This could include your wages, bank accounts, Social Security benefits, and retirement income.
-If your tax liability remains unpaid, the IRS may also levy assets such as your car, boat, or real estate.
+If your tax liability remains unpaid, the IRS can also levy assets such as your car, boat, or real estate.